Girl told 911 'send the police now' as cops waited 48 minutes, official says

 - WATCH: Merella Fernandez on families coping with loss in Texas

-Friday’s briefing came after authorities spent three days providing often conflicting and incomplete information about the 90 minutes that elapsed between the time Ramos entered the school and when U.S. Border Patrol agents unlocked the classroom door and killed him.
+Friday’s briefing came after authorities spent three days providing often conflicting and incomplete information about the more than an hour that elapsed between the time Ramos entered the school and when U.S. Border Patrol agents unlocked the classroom door and killed him.

-When the border agents were set to enter the room, there were as many as 19 officers in the hallway outside, McCraw said.
+Three police officers followed Ramos into the building within two minutes.
+In the next half hour, as many as 19 officers piled into the hallway outside.
+But another 47 minutes passed before the Border Patrol tactical team breached the door, McCraw said.

 As the gunman fired at students, law enforcement officers from other agencies urged the school police chief to let them move in because children were in danger, two law enforcement officials said.